 As Microsoft themselves say this is "one of the biggest improvements in Access 2013 (but) is one you may not even notice".
 Saving a database to Sharepoint will also create a full SQL server to store the data.

-For the general day to day user, all this really means is faster and more accessible data management but for those familiar with SQL servers they will be able to link it up so that analytics-style reports can be made easily (those not familiar should read our Introduction to SQL).
+For the general day to day user, all this really means is faster and more accessible data management but for those familiar with SQL servers they will be able to link it up so that analytics-style reports can be made easily.

 Access 2013 will certainly be an improvement on 2010 in many ways.
 Interestingly, the joint revamp of both the front and back-end will mean that this version